This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Make sure your child can see the plate and food clearly, and consider purchasing child-friendly, colorful plates and utensils.
 You may even consider using dishes with a favorite cartoon character printed on them.

 Once you start feeding your child, make sure they swallow fully.
 Children with cerebral palsy often have trouble swallowing all of their food.
 This can become a problem, especially if the child is not getting enough nutrition.
-Speak with your child’s primary health care provider about the numerous techniques in helping your child open their mouth the correct way.

-Some children with cerebral palsy tend to thrust their tongue and have a hard time keeping their mouths closed.
+Some children with cerebral palsy tend to thrust their tongue and have difficulty keeping their mouths closed.
 You can help by providing soft foods that can be swallowed and digested easier.
-You may need to utilize the services of a speech-language therapist, especially if your child has trouble swallowing.

-Once your child learns proper swallowing techniques and you are confident that they are getting the needed nutrition, consider letting the child practice feeding alone.
+Once your child learns proper swallowing techniques and you are confident they are getting the needed nutrition, consider letting the child practice feeding alone.
 Start by placing a spoon in the child’s hand and guiding the food into their mouth.

 Once your child can grasp a spoon and guide it to their mouth, start introducing finger foods, such as crackers, grapes, and bread.
 Have your child hold the food, and then help guide it to their mouth.
-However, you must ensure that your child is eating adequate amounts of all the foods to avoid any nutritional deficiencies.

 It’s important to remember that children with cerebral palsy have symptoms and associated disorders that may make feeding times difficult, including: